One Washington Circle Hotel Changes Hands in $49M Deal

 The new owners, who go by Electra America Hospitality Group, are planning a $30 million renovation and will reopen the Foggy Bottom hotel in the summer of 2023, according to the joint venture.
 A new name for the hotel will be shared closer to opening, though it will be an AKA-branded property.

-“This was an excellent opportunity to acquire a hotel asset in need of renovation in a high barrier to entry market that will enjoy substantial growth as a result of multiple demand drivers, including proximity to large, prestigious academic institutions, governmental agencies and a litany of D.C. tourism attractions,” Russ Urban, Electra America Hospitality Group’s CEO, said.
+“This was an excellent opportunity to acquire a hotel asset in need of renovation in a high barrier to entry market that will enjoy substantial growth as a result of multiple demand drivers, including proximity to large, prestigious academic institutions, governmental agencies and a litany of D.C. tourism attractions,” Russ Urban, Electra America Hospitality Group’s CEO, said in a statement.

 The hotel is at 1 Washington Circle, just blocks from George Washington University, George Washington University Hospital and the World Bank.
 It was built in 1964 and last renovated in 2003.